-If you’re in need of a second chance with the banks, we highly recommend checking out CIT Bank or Chime.
+If you’re in need of a second chance with the banks, we highly recommend checking out Chime.
 They offer competitive second chance accounts that can help you rebuild your banking history on the right foot.

 When doing research, Credit Help Info relies on credible and authoritative sites.
 These research sources are provided so that you can see exactly where we get our information.